YassinEldeeb/mesh-hive-demo/README.md

    - Field `newComments` was added to object type `User`
 ```

+Hive is not yet aware of the traffic (what requests were made, no usage reporting yet, we'll get to it later in a moment), and it will treat every field removal as breaking.
+However, users can have smart detection of breaking changes when they report usage to Hive.

 And the history of all the check scripts we have manually ran locally, can be found in the `Checks` tab in the dashboard, with a comprehensive view to all the details.

 #### 4. Fetch the Supergraph from Hive